linux-ottawa/talk-20191107/README.md

 ```

 Initial commands after boot from install media

-passwd root
+Set a root password: `passwd root`
+I'm not sure if this is necessary, but enable ChallengeResponseAuthentication in sshd:
-sed -i '/^Challenge/s/no/yes/' /etc/ssh/sshd_config
+`sed -i '/^Challenge/s/no/yes/' /etc/ssh/sshd_config`
-systemctl restart sshd
-lsblk # get the name of the device
+Restart sshd: `systemctl restart sshd`
-ip a # get the name of the network card (and the ip address to connect to)
+Get the name of the block device to install to: `lsblk`
+Get the wired LAN and address the system has: `ip a`

 Once that is done, go to your remote system (your ansible host) and connect once to make sure it all works

 ssh root@<ip from previous command>

-wipe the existing partitions
+If you have to clean the target media after you discover an issue, you need to wipe the existing partitions.
+I don't know if it creates a 2MB initial area, and since it is fast, just write zeros to the first 2MB of the disk

 ssh root@10.9.8.191
 Password: